CartoDB/dataservices-api/doc/geocoding_functions.md

 ### cdb_geocode_namedplace_point(_city_name text, admin1_name text, country_name text_)

-Geocodes the text name of a city, for a specified province/state and country, into a named place point geometry.
+Geocodes your data into a named place point geometry, containing the text name of a city, for a specified province/state and country.
 This is recommended for the most accurate geocoding of city data.
 #### Arguments

 Name | Type | Description